- 3.0 Protocol Review

 - from non-survival to survival surgery;

-- resulting in greater discomfort or a grater degree of invasiveness;
+- resulting in greater pain, distress or degree of invasiveness;

 Proposed significant changes require IACUC review (and approval) prior to initiation.

 The University interprets non-significant changes to mean those that do not have the potential to impact substantially and directly on the health and well-being of the experimental animals.
 Examples of non-significant changes include, but are not limited to, changes: